web-infra-dev/modern.js/packages/document/module-doc/docs/en/guide/basic/before-getting-started.md

 npm install -g pnpm
 ```

-## Module Tools configuration file
+## Modern.js Module configuration file

-The Module Tools configuration file - `modern.config.(j|t)s` - is provided in the project directory of the module project created with `@modern-js/create`.
+The Modern.js Module configuration file - `modern.config.(j|t)s` - is provided in the project directory of the module project created with `@modern-js/create`.
 However, the `modern.config` configuration file is not required to exist.

 By default, the contents of the generated configuration file are as follows.